Buffalo Tail Consulting, LLC

 Founder and CEO

-Marisa Miakonda Cummings is a citizen of the Omaha Tribe, raised in Sioux City, Iowa.
+Marisa Miakonda Cummings is a citizen of the Omaha Tribe and member of the Buffalo Tail Clan of the Sky People, raised in Sioux City, Iowa.
 She brings over two decades of leadership experience across Tribal government, higher education, non-profit executive leadership, and the federal government.
 Her expertise lies at the intersection of public health, public safety, and traditional healing models, and she is known for her ability to translate Tribal community challenges into federal policy language and strategy.

-Most recently, Marisa served as Senior Advisor for Tribal Affairs at the Administration for Children and Families (ACF) within the U.S. Department of Health and Human Services.
-In this role, she led work on key policy priorities impacting Indian Country, including Missing and Murdered Indigenous People (MMIP), Indian Child Welfare, Early Childhood Development, and Native language preservation.
+Most recently, Marisa served as Senior Advisor for Tribal Affairs under Jeff Hild, the senior official performing the duties of the Assistant Secretary for the Administration for Children and Families (ACF) within the U.S. Department of Health and Human Services.
+Under Hild’s leadership, ACF delivered an unprecedented regulatory agenda including increasing maternal health support for American Indian families and “477” program integration.
+As a Senior Advisor for Tribal Affairs, Marisa led work on key policy priorities impacting Indian Country, including Missing and Murdered Indigenous People (MMIP), Indian Child Welfare, Early Childhood Development, Native language preservation, “477” program integration, and self-governance.

-Marisa also served as a Commissioner on the Not Invisible Act Commission, where she helped shape national recommendations addressing the intersections of violence prevention, intervention, and public safety in Tribal communities.
+Marisa also served as an alternate Commissioner on the Not Invisible Act Commission, where she helped shape national recommendations on Public Safety addressing the intersections of violence prevention, intervention, and public safety in Tribal communities.
 She led interdepartmental initiatives to advance the Commission’s recommendations, fostering cross-agency collaboration and accountability in the federal response to the MMIP crisis.

 She holds a Bachelor of Arts from the University of Iowa, a Master’s in Tribal Administration and Governance from the University of Minnesota Duluth, and a Certificate in Philanthropic Fundraising from the Lilly School of Philanthropy.